IncandelaLab/SharedUI/README.md

 Running the GUI is straightforward:  Run `python mainUI.py` in a terminal to launch it.
 On Windows, you can run the batch file `run.bat` instead through either the terminal or the file manager.
 All data will automatically be stored as .json files in the directory `/path/to/SharedUI/filemanager_data`.
 (Some pages will also produce one or more XML files, but this is still preliminary.)

-The GUI is divided into three sections:  Parts, tooling, and supplies; production steps and testing routines; and shipping.
+The GUI is divided into two main sections:  Parts, tooling, and supplies; and production steps and testing routines.

 ###Parts, tooling, and supplies